Back to Freepik Calendar

 arrow

-Learn a little history about World Teachers’ Day, from Dr. Radhakrishnan in India to our days in UNESCO
+Learn a little history about World Teachers’ Day, from Dr. Radhakrishnan in India to UNESCO

-Teachers have been training their students since the beginning of time.
-Although teachers are now in a classroom with blackboards and large class sizes, since ancient Greece we have had figures who have represented knowledge and wisdom, but when did we begin to celebrate and commemorate the work of our educators?
+Teachers have been educating their students since the beginning of time.
+While today’s teachers often work in classrooms with blackboards and large class sizes, the tradition of honoring educators dates back to ancient Greece with figures who symbolized knowledge and wisdom.
+But when did we officially begin to celebrate and commemorate the work of our educators?

 1962

 The origin of Teachers’ Day begins with Dr. Sarvepalli Radhakrishnan in 1962.
 Dr. Radhakrishnan was a famous Indian philosopher and politician who worked for the education of women and children, even those belonging to the lower classes.
 His hard work was rewarded with a lecturer position at the Department of Philosophy at Madras Presidency College.
-Subsequently, in 1918, he was selected as Professor of Philosophy by the University of Mysore, a huge achievement for hom.
+Subsequently, in 1918, the University of Mysore selected him as Professor of Philosophy, a huge achievement for him.
 Dr. Sarvepalli Radhakrishnan’s prestigious academic career led him to become the first vice president of India, and later the president of the country.
-After his career as a professor, when Dr. Radhakrishnan became president, and all the students he had during his academic life proposed that his birthday, September 5, be celebrated.
+After his career as a professor, Dr. Radhakrishnan assumed the presidency.
+Many of the students he had during his academic life proposed that his birthday, September 5, be celebrated.
 Instead of celebrating his birthday, he preferred celebrating a day devoted to all the teachers in the world.

 1966

-UNESCO & OIT recommendation concerning the Status of Teachers
+UNESCO & ILO published the Recommendation Concerning the Status of Teachers

 World teachers’ responsibilities and rights

-The publishing of the recommendations concerning the status of teachers were an inflection point for educators.
+The publication of the Recommendation Concerning the Status of Teachers was an inflection point for educators.
 It was a compendium of their rights and responsibilities, among others.
-This text, published by the UNESCO and OIT committee of experts, also included other issues like training, professional freedom, salaries, working hours, recruitment, or promotions.
-Another of its main aims was to recognize the essential role of educators and their significant contribution to society.
-The contents of this 1966 text were completed by the UNESCO Recommendation concerning the Status of Higher-Education Teaching Personnel, published in 1997.
+This text, published by the UNESCO and International Labour Organization (ILO) committee of experts, also included other issues like training, professional freedom, salaries, working hours, recruitment, and promotions.
+Another primary aim was to recognize the essential role of educators and their significant contribution to society.
+The contents of this 1966 text were further elaborated upon by UNESCO, creating the Recommendation Concerning the Status of Higher-Education Teaching Personnel, published in 1997.

 October 5, 1994